dragones/llmpm/README.md

 [Pinecone](https://www.pinecone.io/) offers a hosted vector database endpoint for free for a single index and production instances for $0.096/hour + $0.025/GB/month.

 You can choose to store embeddings locally using Chroma or in the cloud with Pinecone or similar service.

+### Draft Everything

+Everything comes together through Retrieval Augmented Generation (RAG) where the most relevant documents and context from the vector store are combined with an LLM prompt to generating meaningful product deliverables.

+Here prompt templates are most helpful.
+PM templates could include:

+* Drafting a PRD
+* Generating a JIRA ticket or Linear issue
+* Composing a product announcement press release
+* Summarizing team wins for the week
+* Summarizing the latest sprint demos
+* And more…

+This also suggests the biggest opportunity for UX innovation.
+Product teams with LLMs are exposing the edges of the PM stack that established vendors and new entrants will rush to fill.
+In the meantime, the best PMs will be LLM PMs.